davecparker/code12/Doc/API.md

 boolean obj.clicked( )
 ```
 Return `true` if the object was clicked or touched during
-the last update cycle.
+the last animation frame.
 Only objects with both the `visible` and `clickable`
 fields set to `true` will receive mouse/touch input.

-Calling this method for an object every time during your `update` function
+Calling this method for an object every time during your `update()` function
 will detect any clicks on the object.

 > If more than one visible and clickable object intersects with the